-This is a re-post of an article I wrote almost a year ago.
+This is a re-post of an article I published once before.
 Because of its title, it doesn’t show up in most search queries related to Narcissism.
 However, it’s a liturgy that has been highly effective for me, as well as several clients I’ve worked with.
-I created it myself because I’d tried many other methods, including counseling, for grief and regret that didn’t help.
+I created it because I’d tried many other methods, including counseling, for grief and regret that didn’t help.
 This rite helped me on a deep level, perhaps due to the symbolism involved.

 The road to recovery consists of trial and error.
 What helps one person may or may not help another.
-If you are experiencing deep levels of grief and/or regret as it relates to your having been a victim of emotional abuse, perhaps this article will be of help.
+If you are experiencing deep levels of grief and/or regret as it relates to your having been a victim of emotional abuse and you need help with closure, perhaps this article will be of help.
 Namaste.

 July 7, 2013 – 8:25 a.m. – Our past can affect us in many different ways, depending on our personality and the unique events that have caused us pain.
 We find ways to cope, but often, the pain kind of stays there, underneath the surface, ready to appear at the least expected moments.
 We become bound by our past so that living in the present can be a struggle.
 We may succeed in repressing a painful memory for long periods of time, only for it to be resurrected by a random trigger.
 Others stay stuck in a moment, ruminating over it, re-living it again and again.